angular/angular/aio/content/guide/forms.md

 * Each `<input>` element also has the required `name` property that Angular uses to register the control with the form.

-If you run the app now and change every hero model property, the form might display like this:
+If you run the application now and change every hero model property, the form might display like this:

 <div class="lightbox">
   <img src="generated/images/guide/forms/ng-model-in-action-2.png" alt="ngModel in action">